1313e/CMasher/docs/source/user/usage.rst

 Command-line interface (CLI)
 ----------------------------
 Although *CMasher* is written in Python, some of its utility functions do not require the interpreter in order to be used properly.
-For that reason, *CMasher* provides a CLI that allows for these utility functions to be called directly from the command-line.
+Therefore, *CMasher* provides a CLI that allows for these utility functions to be called directly from the command-line.
 This CLI can be accessed with the command ``cmr`` after installing *CMasher*.
 The table below shows which CLI commands are available and what utility function in *CMasher* they correspond to.